 CIGI Senior Fellow Gregory Makoff is currently researching issues in international financial policy, including the management of sovereign debt crises.
 As an expert in sovereign debt and an experienced debt capital markets professional, Mr. Makoff’s transaction advisory experience will inform his work with CIGI on sovereign debt.

-Martin Guzman is a senior fellow with the Global Economy Program.
-At CIGI, Martin contributes to research on sovereign debt restructuring, specifically investigating the sovereign debt crises in Argentina and Greece.
+Martin Guzman is a CIGI senior fellow.
+He contributes to research on sovereign debt restructuring, specifically investigating the sovereign debt crises in Argentina and Greece.
 Martin is a Research Associate at the Department of Economics and Finance at Columbia University Business School, and associate professor at the University of Buenos Aires.